Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_windows_10/guide.en-gb.md

 If your email account is already configured and you wish to reconfigure it, you will need to delete it and recreate it:

 - Click on the settings icon "⋮" at the bottom of the left column.
-- In the "Your accounts" section, click on `Manage`{.action} to the right of the relevant email address.
+- In the "Your accounts" section, click on `Manage`{.action} to the right of the relevant email account.

 ![outlook](images/configuration-newoutlook-windows-04.png){.thumbnail .w-400}